kadnan/LoanscanUSDTInterestRates/README.md

 - Clone this repo: `https://github.com/kadnan/LoanscanUSDTInterestRates.git`
 - Assuming you have Python installed, install Scrapy: `pip install scrapy`
-- Go in the folder `cd InterestRates`
+- Go in the folder `cd LoanscanUSDTInterestRates`
 - Run the command `scrapy runspider rates.py -o rates.json` which should create a file `rates.json` in the same folder

 If all works you should show records like below in the JSON file: